qq456cvb/KeypointNet/README.md

 - [x] clean labels for more classes
 - [x] add colored pcds/meshes
 - [x] a browser interface to explore dataset

+# License
+Our KeypointNet is released under MIT license.